 Aggravated DUIs can also occur if there’s an accident involving serious injury or death due to impaired driving, or if there’s evidence that the driver was operating a vehicle recklessly at the time of arrest.
 Law enforcement officers have broad discretion in determining what constitutes reckless driving and such cases can often be difficult to prove in court.

-If you’re facing charges for an aggravated DUI it’s important to speak with an experienced criminal defense attorney who specializes in these types of cases so that they can guide you through the legal process and fight for your rights during trial proceedings.
+If you’re facing charges for an aggravated DUI it’s important to speak with an experienced criminal defense attorney who specializes in these types of cases.
+They can guide you through the legal process and fight for your rights during trial proceedings.

 Is an Aggravated Dui License Suspended Or Revoked in Illinois?